Olsthoorn/TransGrwFlow_Syllabus_Exams_Assignments/docs/HowTo.md

-# How to geenrated the documentation??
+# How to generate the documentation??

 The documenation consists of the

 *.
 Sysllabus
 *.
 The old exams (2006-2022)
 *.
-The old exams + answer
+The old exams + answers
 *.
 Previous assigments
 *.
 Previous assigments worked out
 *.
-Techniues (useful python techniques
+Techniues notebook (constains useful python techniques)

 The project directory is as follows